tgf101/Sky-Dodger/README.md

 # Project Structure

-The project contains several important components:
+The project contains a few important components:

 Scenes – Used for the player, obstacles, and game environment

 Scripts – Written in GDScript to control gameplay logic

-Assets – Images, sprites, and game objects
+Assets – Itch.io, Kenney.nl assets for images, sprites, and game objects

-Main Scene – The entry point of the game
+Main Scene – The entry point of the game to start the game

 # Future Improvements

-Possible future updates to improve the game include:
+Possible future developments to improve the game include:

 Additional levels